Selling Multiple Complements with Packaging Costs

 \end{definition} If the inequality sign is reversed, $f$ is \emph{set-cover supermodular}, and if replaced with an equality sign, $f$ is \emph{set-cover modular}.
-The following lemma makes the crucial connection between superadditive and set-cover submodular functions. \footnote{Set-cover submodular and set-cover supermodular functions can both be subadditive or superadditive.} \begin{lemma} Given a superadditive (subadditive) function $f:2^N\rightarrow \mathbb{R}$, its dual $g(f,\cdot)$ is set-cover submodular (set-cover supermodular). \end{lemma} \begin{proof} See \cref{proof:lem:setcover-submodular}. \end{proof} From \cref{lem:setcover-submodular} and \cref{prop:seller-equivalence} the subsequent corollary is immediate. \begin{corollary} The revenue-maximizing seller's marginal costs are set-cover submodular. \end{corollary} Set-cover submodularity is weaker than submodularity, because it is only required for every two subsets of $N$, the union of which fully covers $N$.
+The following proposition makes the crucial connection between superadditive and set-cover submodular functions. \begin{proposition} Given a superadditive (subadditive) function $f:2^N\rightarrow \mathbb{R}$, its dual $g(f,\cdot)$ is set-cover submodular (set-cover supermodular). \end{proposition} From \cref{prop:setcover-submodular} and \cref{prop:seller-equivalence} we have the following corollary. \begin{corollary} The revenue-maximizing seller's marginal costs are set-cover submodular. \end{corollary} Set-cover submodularity is weaker than submodularity, because it is only required for every two subsets of $N$, the union of which fully covers $N$.
 In particular, set-cover submodularity does not imply subadditivity (unlike proper submodularity, which does imply subadditivity).
 A set-cover submodular cost function can have strictly subadditive and strictly superadditive elements, as shown in \cref{ex:setcover-sub-super-additive} below.
-A revenue maximizer only takes into account the \emph{set} of sold items, whereas a utility maximizer with a cost function as defined cares about the \emph{partition} of sold items between buyers. \begin{example} The function $v$ in \cref{tab:superadd-and-submod} is superadditive and its dual $c$ is set-cover submodular.
+A revenue maximizer only takes into account the \emph{set} of sold items, whereas a utility maximizer with an appropriately defined cost function cares about the \emph{partition} of sold items between buyers. \begin{example} The function $v$ in \cref{tab:superadd-and-submod} is superadditive and its dual $c$ is set-cover submodular.
 The dual $c$ is strictly subadditive with respect to $A$ and $BC$ $(2+3>4)$, but superadditive with respect to items $B$ and $C$ $(2+0<3)$.
-Selling any partition of $\{A,B,C\}$ at 4 is cheaper than selling $\{B,C\}$ (3) and $\{A\}$ (2).

-\end{example} Our seller's preferences are substantially different from those in SY, as shown in \cref{prop:seller-equivalence}.
-Moreover, as the revenue-maximizing seller is symmetric to buyers, we can generalize the ascending auction to incorporate agents with both types of cost functions.
+\end{example} Although our seller's preferences are fundamentally different from a value-based revenue maximizer, we can generalize the ascending auction to incorporate agents with both types of value and cost functions.

-\subsection{The extended ascending auction}

-In the extended auction, the rules for buyers are identical to the ascending auction in SY, but differ for the sellers.
-A revenue-maximizing seller as well as an additional seller with its own supply, or an additional agent with partition preferences over the original seller's supply may participate in the auction.
+\subsection{The Extended Ascending Auction}